Timofei Moșneaga Republican Clinical Hospital

-The hospital is named after it's longest-tenured director Timofei Moșneaga, who led the institution for over forty years.
+The hospital is named after its longest-serving director, Timofei Moșneaga, who led the institution for over forty years.

 History

 Initially, the facility had the status of a municipal hospital.
 It was the first medical institution in Bessarabia and was built with the support of sponsors and residents of Chișinău.
 The hospital opened on 26 December 1817.
 The first building had one and a half levels, housing five wards with 36 beds, where patients with therapeutic, surgical and gynaecological problems were treated.
 The medical staff provided paramedicine services.

 In 1842, another building was added.
 It had specialized units of therapy, surgery, ophthalmology and sexually transmissible diseases.
 In 1860, the staff consisted of one medical doctor (also the manager), a senior medical assistant, 3 junior medical assistants, 27 nurses, a linen mistress, a clerk, a copyist and a priest.
 A pharmacy operated on hospital premises.

 In 1870, the institution was transferred to the Gubernskoe Zemstvo (the provincial government) and its name changed to Gubernial Hospital.
 The facility then consisted of 100 beds, with a staff of 13 medical doctors and 40 medical assistants.

 The need for medical staff, especially medical assistants and midwives, became more and more pressing.
 In 1872 the School of Medical Assistants and Midwives was founded.
 The first class of 17 students finished school in 1873 and remained to work at the hospital.

 In 1876, special units for microscopy, morph-pathology and animal testing opened.
 In order to stop the spread of infectious diseases, a unit for vaccination against smallpox was formed.
 Over the years, the Gubernatorial Hospital was considered an important centre for the education and continuous training of doctors from the cities and districts of Bessarabia.

 The two World Wars gravely affected the activity of the Gubernial Hospital.
 Bombing left its buildings in ruins.
-It had to be rebuilt and reequipped.
+It had to be rebuilt and re-equipped.
 Its name then became Republican Clinical Hospital.
-The institution eventually became the clinical base for the Chisinau Institute of Medicine.
+The institution eventually became the clinical base for the Chișinău Institute of Medicine.
 In 1961, the first successful heart surgery took place.
 By 1966, 10,000 patients had received medical care.

 In 1967, when the hospital was celebrating its 150th anniversary, it had 10 units for stationary treatment, a consulting polyclinic for the inhabitants of rural areas, an AVIASAN (sanitary aviation) department and numerous labs and diagnostic rooms, fitted with modern equipment.
 Units included anaesthesiology, endocrinology, cardiothoracic and maxillofacial surgery.
 The artificial kidney unit opened there and was among the first in the Soviet Union.
-Clinical methods included laparoscopy, splenetic petrography, phlebography, electro-chemiography and others.
+Clinical methods included laparoscopy, splenetic petrography, phlebography, electro-chemigraphy and others.
 Extracorporeal dialysis and cardiac defibrillation were applied, new methods of anaesthesia were added and the laboratory of nuclear medicine was created.
 In 1977 the RCH moved to new premises.
 This facility permitted a significant rise in quality and efficiency, and helped to improve and diversify the diagnostic methods and activity of labs and specialized units.
 Over 200 new diagnostics and treatments were implemented.